jbroadway/docs/docs/2021.1/creator-tools/tutorials/mapping-facial-expressions/animation-parameters-mapping.md

 7\.
 Select the root object of your character and scroll down in the Inspector pane to find your **Facial Expression Reference** component.
 Enter the name of the corresponding animation parameter for each of the expression input fields.

-8\.
-Create your blend trees in the animation controller and set up your animation parameters as usual.
+Your animation parameters are now connected so that Flipside Studio can animate them through its facial expressions and lip-syncing.

+From here, you can start setting up [blend trees](https://docs.unity3d.com/Manual/class-BlendTree.html) or use your animation parameters to set conditions for your [animation state transitions](https://docs.unity3d.com/Manual/class-Transition.html), however these topics are beyond the scope of this tutorial.

 ---